-On September 6, 2018, the Company announced that its wholly-owned subsidiary, Acreage Pharms, closed a \$25,500,000 debt financing arrangement with an interest rate at prime plus 2% (the "Financing") with ATB Financial ("ATB").
-The Financing will be used to accelerate the construction of its Phase 3 and Phase 4 cannabis cultivation facilities (the "Expansion Plan") at Acreage Pharms.
-The Expansion Plan will add a total of 180,000 square feet of production capacity to Acreage Pharms.
-The 90,000 square foot Phase 3 expansion is well underway and has a target completion date of January 2019 with Phase 4 expected to be completed later in 2019.
+On September 6, 2018, the Company announced that its wholly-owned subsidiary, Acreage Pharms, closed a \$25,000,000 debt financing arrangement with an interest rate at prime plus 2% (the "Financing") with ATB Financial ("ATB").
+The Financing will be used to accelerate the construction of its Phase III cannabis cultivation facility (the "Expansion Plan") at Acreage Pharms.
+The Expansion Plan will add a total of 90,000 square feet of production capacity to Acreage Pharms.
+The 90,000 square foot Phase III expansion is well underway and has a target completion date of Q1 2019.

-On August 7, 2018, the Company announced that its wholly-owned subsidiary, Acreage Pharms, had received an amended license from Health Canada, under the ACMPR, to include the production of bottled cannabis oil and cannabis resin, effective August 3, 2018.
+On August 7, 2018, the Company announced that its wholly-owned subsidiary, Acreage Pharms, had received an amended license from Health Canada to include the production of bottled cannabis oil and cannabis resin, effective August 3, 2018.

-As at July 31, 2018, the Acreage Pharms Phase 1 facility continues to operate at full capacity with eleven completed harvests and a total yield of 293,883 grams.
-There are 293,883 grams of dried cannabis in its vault, comprised of 238,977 grams awaiting release for sale and 54,906 grams held for future extraction.
+As at October 31, 2018, Acreage Pharms has completed thirteen (13) harvests.
+There are 202,638 grams of dried cannabis in its vault, comprised of 77,416 grams awaiting release for sale and 125,222 grams held for future extraction.

-On May 18, 2018, the Company announced that Acreage Pharms had received its sales license from Health Canada pursuant to the ACMPR, effective May 18, 2018, and is now accepting patients and processing orders for medical cannabis.
+On May 18, 2018, the Company announced that Acreage Pharms had received its sales license from Health Canada, effective May 18, 2018, and is now accepting patients and processing orders for medical cannabis.